CitrineInformatics/citrine-python/docs/source/workflows/getting_started.rst

 Modules are re-usable computational tools used to construct workflows.
 The modules dictate how the platform utilizes research data to generate computational results.
-There are 3 types of modules on the platform:
+There are 2 types of modules on the platform:

 -  :doc:`Design Spaces <design_spaces>` define the domain of controllable experimental parameters, their allowable values and relevant bounds.
 -  :doc:`Predictors <predictors>` define relations between variables in a table of experimental data.
     A predictor can be composed of machine-learned models, featurizers, and analytical relations.
--  :doc:`Processors <processors>` define the method used to search the design space.
-   The processor and design space are coupled: depending on the design space used, only a subset of processors are applicable.

 .. _archiving_label: